 Some cancers of the lip may be removed by Mohs surgery, also known as micrographic surgery.
-In this method, the tumor is removed in very thin slices.
+The tumor is removed in very thin slices.
 Each slice is looked at right away under the microscope to see if there are cancer cells.
-The surgeon continues to remove more slices until no cancer cells are seen.
+More slices are removed and examined until no cancer cells are seen.

-This method can reduce the amount of normal tissue removed with the tumor, which limits the change in appearance the surgery causes.
+This method can reduce the amount of normal tissue removed with the tumor and limit the change in appearance the surgery causes.
 It requires a surgeon trained in the technique and may take more time than a standard tumor resection.

 Glossectomy (removal of the tongue)

 Glossectomy may be needed to treat cancer of the tongue.
 For smaller cancers, only part of the tongue may need to be removed (partial glossectomy).
 For larger cancers, the entire tongue may need to be removed (total glossectomy).